NerdyBoy709/SpaceDustNext/README.md

 # SpaceDustNext
-Mod aims to provide wider range of harvestable resources for both stock and modded planets.
+Mod aims to provide wider range of harvestable resources for both stock and modded planets through Space Dust mod.
 In future I plan to add compatibility for other planet packs.

-# Features
-* Extended list of harvestable resources for stock planets.
-* Extended list of harvestable resources for planets from Kcalbeloh Planet Pack.

 # Dependencies
 * https://github.com/post-kerbin-mining-corporation/SpaceDust